AARonSTeneo/devsecopstx2019/presentation_v1.md

 ---

-# Safety and Security have a lot in common
+# __Failure is__ the __Normal__ Condition

 ---

-# Failure is the Normal Condition
+## __Humans aren’t the problem__, they are the __solution__

 ---

-## Humans aren’t the problem, they are the solution
+# __Root Causes__ Dont Exist

 ---

-# Root Causes Dont Exist
+## Field Guide to 'Human-Error' Investigations by Sydney Dekker

 ---

-# Automation isn’t a magic answer
+## Old View

+[.text: alignment(left)]
+- Human Error is a cause of trouble
+- You need to find people’s mistakes, bad judgements and inaccurate assessments
+- Complex Systems are basically safe
+- Unreliable, erratic humans undermine systems safety
+- Make systems safer by restricting the human condition

 ---

-# Focus on what matters most.
+# New View

+[.text: alignment(left)]
+- Human error is a symptom of deeper system trouble
+- Instead, understand how their assessment and actions made sense at the time - context matters
+- Complex systems are basically unsafe
+- Complex systems are tradeoffs between competing goals safety vs. efficiency
+- People must create safety through practice at all levels

 ---

+# __Automation__ isn’t a magic answer

+---

+# __Focus__ on what matters most.

+---

-# Value Chain
+# __Value Chain__

 ### As a security professional can you clearly articulate where you sit in your company’s value chain?